Salesianum Zug: History

 In 1898 the property was bought by the Institute of Menzingen, under Mother Salesia Strickler, a native Menzinger from Bumbachhof.
-The French-style inspired villa and mansion was renamed the Salesianum in her honour.
+The French-style villa and mansion were renamed the Salesianum in her honour.

 Between 1898 and 1970, the Menzingen nuns ran Institut Salesianum, a day and boarding school on the premises.
 Until 2002, the premises continued to be used to educate young ladies with learning disabilities.

 Then, between 2003 and 2010, the property housed the Riverside Campus of the International School of Zug and Luzern (ISZL).

 In 2011, the real-estate developer Alfred Müller AG bought the property from the Menzinger Sisters.
 From 2015 until 2018 the property was rented out to the Canton of Zug for the purpose of housing refugees and asylum seekers.

 Recently, the 18th century estate was bought by Niklas Nikolajsen, a Danish investor and early adopter in the fields of cryptocurrencies and cryptofinance, who founded Bitcoin Suisse AG.
 Niklas Nikolajsen is now in the process of renovating the estate, which is expected to finish by the end of 2022.

-The historic property with the north-facing chapel and the southern added Herrenhaus are under historic protection Denkmalschutz.
+The historic property with the north-facing chapel and the southern added Herrenhaus is under historic protection under Denkmalschutz.